SeunAdelekan/Numbers-Calculator/README.md

 is there a better way to have created this screen?
 - Does the current form of the app implement the full functionality intended by the original author?
-- If it doesn't, implement the remaining functionality intended.
+- If it doesn't, implement the remaining functionalities intended.

 ### Consider the class BasicKeyInit
 - Were the methods written in the best possible way?
 If not, why?